tlourey/tlourey.github.io/pages/misc-references.md

 Crontab: Best website for refining crontab timings: [Crontab.guru - The cron schedule expression generator](https://crontab.guru/) - more in [Linux Commands](linux-commands.md)\
 [Arch Linux Wiki](https://wiki.archlinux.org/title/Main_page) - Contains a lot more up to date resources for linux, even for non-arch users.
 I **don't** use arch by the way :grin:\
 [The Linux Documentation Project](https://tldp.org/): Older resrouce but still has a fair bit of stuff.
-Doesn't come up as much in Google these days but worth remembering.
+Doesn't come up as much in Google these days but worth remembering.\
+**[nixCraft - Linux Tips, Hacks, Tutorials, And Ideas In Blog](https://www.cyberciti.biz/)**: Vivek Gite and one of the best Linux websites around.\
+**[Linux Audit](https://linux-audit.com/)**: I only found this very recently but it looks good.\

 ### Debian Manuals